robenkleene/repla-live-coding/repla-live-coding.md

 # What isn't it?

 - An editor
+- It works alongside existing tools.

 ---

-# Repla

-Instead of re-inventing the wheel, it seeks to work alongside existing tools.
+# Replaces something for some tasks... the browser

+- Divided between two worlds, development when working on the application, and research.
+The latter is generally what browsers are designed for.
-- Developers work with an editor, a terminal, and a browser, replaces the browser for some tasks.
+- Developers work with an editor, a terminal, and a browser.
+Repla replaces the browser for some tasks.
-- Not as crazy as it sounds: an editor and a terminal both center on packaging systems and managing child processes.
+- Not as crazy as it sounds, an editor and a terminal both work the same way: extended with a packaging system, and run child processes.
+- Repla aims to give the browser these same capabilities.

+---

+# Screenshots

 ---